 Learners are assessed through a continuous assessment strategy, which includes a variety of mediums such as individual and group projects, skills training assessments, case studies and process recordings, written assignments, essays and a dissertation.

 Validation of Award

-- The Higher Diploma in Integrative Psychotherapeutic Studies is subject to validation by QQI.
+- The Higher Diploma in Integrative Psychotherapeutic Studies is validated by QQI.

 - In and of itself, it does not qualify you to practice as a therapist but will facilitate entry to the MSc in Pluralistic Counselling & Psychotherapy, which does hold IACP accreditation.
 In order to obtain IACP Accreditation, you must undertake the full four years (2 years of the Higher Diploma and 2 years of the MSc) and achieve all the IACP course criteria as part of your training.

 60 ECTS [30 credits in each year of the programme]

 - Pamela Patchell

 - Melissa McKenna